 However, the disease-causing properties of bacteria were by this time becoming more widely known and acknowledged.
 Louis Pasteur had made strides in combating intractable diseases such as anthrax and chicken cholera over the past few decades.
 Inspired by his work, scientists set to work searching for the microorganism that was to blame.

 In 1893, Theobald Smith and Fred Lucius Kilborne of the Bureau of Animal Industry in Washington, D.C., announced that they had discovered the organism responsible for Texas fever.
 Pyrosoma bigeminum, as they called it, was a microscopic protozoan that inhabited red blood cells and caused the disease.

-Furthermore, the protozoan was carried by ticks.
+Furthermore, ticks carried the protozoan.
 A tick received Pyrosoma bigeminum by sucking on a longhorn carrying the protozoan.
 After engorging itself with infected blood, the tick dropped off into the grass to lay eggs.
-The new ticks carried the protozoan from the day they hatched, and whenever they bit another animal, they passed the microorganism on to their host and gave it Texas fever.
+The new ticks carried the protozoan from the day they hatched.
+Whenever they bit another animal, they passed the microorganism on to their host and gave it Texas fever.

 There were several aspects of Texas fever not understood at the time.
-For starters, there are actually two responsible protozoans called Babesia bovis and Babesia bigemina.
+For starters, there are actually two protozoans responsible for the disease in North America—Babesia bovis and Babesia bigemina.
 Accordingly, Texas fever is now called babesiosis.